Worle: Transport

 Worle is located close to junction 21 of the M5 motorway.
 Bristol is approximately 20 mi away and can be accessed by the M5 or A370 road.

 There have been four different stations serving Worle since the Bristol and Exeter Railway opened on 14 June 1841.
 For most of this time, the station generally known as Puxton and Worle railway station has served, despite being situated in St Georges.
 From 1 March 1884 until 2 January 1922 a more convenient Worle station was provided on the Loop Line.
 Puxton and Worle closed on 6 April 1964.

 There was also a Worle Town station situated much closer to the High Street but only served by the Weston, Clevedon and Portishead Railway from 1897 to 1940.

-The present day Worle railway station is situated midway between the two former sites and was opened on 24 September 1990.
+The present-day Worle railway station is situated midway between the two former sites and was opened on 24 September 1990.
 Since 2008 longer express trains have been allowed to stop at Worle's short platform with the express train opening the doors of up to 4 coaches.
 This has enabled passengers from Worle to travel to London and all the stops in-between.
 Before most people had to change at either Weston-super-Mare railway station or Bristol Temple Meads railway station.

-Worle has bus connections running every ten minutes into the centre of Weston-super-Mare and bus routes to Bristol and other locations, which is adjacent to the local McDonalds and Sainsburys supermarket, the buses that serve this are: X1, X5, A3, 3 & 7.
+Worle has bus connections running every ten minutes into the centre of Weston-super-Mare and bus routes to Bristol and other locations, which is adjacent to the local McDonalds and Sainsburys supermarket, the buses that serve this are: X1, X5, A3, 6, 7, 9 & 611.

 Education

-Worle includes two secondary schools, Worle Community School and Priory Community School, and several primary schools, including Becket Primary School, Mendip Green First School, Worle Village Primary, St Martin's Primary, Mead Vale Primary School, Herons' Moor Academy, Castle Batch Primary School and St Mark's Primary School.
+Worle includes two secondary schools, Worle Community School Academy and Priory Community School Academy, and several primary schools, including Becket Primary School, Mendip Green First School, Worle Village Primary, St Martin's Primary, Mead Vale Primary School, Herons' Moor Academy, Castle Batch Primary School and St Mark's Primary School.

 Mendip Green Primary School is one of the largest primary schools in the area, with 407 children of 4 – 8 years of age (2008).
 Mendip Green was one of the first schools in North Somerset achieving Healthy School Status, also it has Leading aspect Award, and a hearing and language resource base.